 Songs of Adaptation operates on multiple scales.
-The global project includes several Biomeridan installations, which monitor life across a gradient, such as elevation or land use, allowing evaluation of ecosystem health at the local level.
-In addition to the substantial Biomeridian sites, individual monitoring nodes, or a series of nodes, can be placed anywhere in the world.
-These nodes each have their own story of place and of changing place to tell.
+The global project includes several Biomeridians installations, which monitor life across a gradient, such as elevation or land use, allowing evaluation of ecosystem health at the local level.
+In addition to the substantial Biomeridian sites, individual monitoring stations, or a series of stations, can be placed anywhere in the world.
+These stations each have their own story of place and of changing place to tell.
 The methods of story-sharing differ depending on the community to be reached.

 The first two Biomeridian installations are in Nepal and Bolivia, biodiversity hotspots in remote areas.
 Instrumentation to continuously monitor life sounds (bioacoustics), temperature, and humidity are installed at regular elevation internals (well, as regular as you can get in a remote jungle).
-This data is supplemented with vegetation surveys, wildlife cameras, GIS data, and historical data.
+These data are supplemented with vegetation surveys, wildlife cameras, GIS data, and historical data.
 Over time, the data being collected will allow for examination of changing patterns due to anthropogenic and natural causes.
-When conducted on public land, these major observational sites requite close coordination with national, regional, and local officials.
+When conducted on public land, these major observational sites require close coordination with national, regional, and local officials.

-Less monumental than monitoring large gradients in remote jungles are individual nodes or a smaller series of monitoring nodes which can be placed anywhere.
+Less monumental than monitoring large gradients in remote jungles are individual stations or a smaller series of monitoring stations which can be placed anywhere.
 For example, monitoring has begun at two educational centers in the United States (Chesapeake Bay and Spruce Knob) and at a stream restoration site in West Virginia, USA.
-These nodes were each placed with high local excitement to better understand an individual place and changes occurring there, while also considering global context.
+These stations were each placed with high local excitement to better understand an individual place and changes occurring there, while also considering global context.